vecnet/dl-discovery/Digital-Library-Beta-Changelog-11.03.2015.md

 * Refactoring of modal hijacking code

-* Removing of sorting fields when no search terms
+* Removing of sorting options when no search terms